gainwell-ohio/spbm/docs/Work Manager Resources/reference_guides.md

 5) Review Vue360RX and WM to ensure that PAs are being transferred from "pending" queue in Vue to WM

    - The number of PAs in the pending queue in Vue360RX should mimic the number of PAs in WM.
 If there are more PAs in the "pending" queue of Vue360RX
+   - If this happens, submit MITS ticket and CC Amanda Castle, Cassandra Roach, Justin Collingwood, Brian Morre and the all managers / supe distro as well as the Sr Tech + supes distro lists

 ## EVERYONE daily expectation